contentful/live-preview/examples/nextjs/README.md

 - `CONTENTFUL_SPACE_ID`: This is the Space ID from your Contentful space.
 - `CONTENTFUL_ACCESS_TOKEN`: This is the Content Delivery API - access token, which is used for fetching **published** data from your Contentful space.
 - `CONTENTFUL_PREVIEW_ACCESS_TOKEN`: This is the Content Preview API - access token, which is used for fetching **draft** data from your Contentful space.
 - `CONTENTFUL_PREVIEW_SECRET`: This can be any value you want.
-It must be URL friendly as it will be send as a query parameter to enable preview mode.
+It must be URL friendly as it will be send as a query parameter to enable draft mode.

 ## 3. Setting up the content model